Supporting You

 TAVIP Masterclass webinars

 We run Masterclass webinars every other month, looking in detail at accessibility issues associated with specific products or software.
-In the first few webinars we have reviewed some of the latest braille displays, looked in detail at audio editing techniques, and explored the features of the BlindShell Classic 2 mobile phone.
+In previous webinars we have reviewed some of the latest braille displays, looked in detail at audio editing techniques, and explored the features of the BlindShell Classic 2 mobile phone, and explored the latest AI apps.
 Details of upcoming Masterclasses are emailed to members, and you can access recordings in our Knowledge Base.

 TechABreak Weekend

-We have been running TechaBreak weekends for a number of years and these are very popular with members as a way to catchup on latest technology, try products and also meet up with other TAVIP members for a sociable weekend.
-The date for the 2025 event is Friday 12th to Sunday 14th September and it will be at The Old Swan Hotel in Harrogate.
-Here is a link with further information and booking details for TechABreak 2025.
+TechaBreak weekends are very popular with members as a way to catchup on latest technology, try products and also meet up with other TAVIP members for a sociable weekend.
+The date for the 2026 event is Friday 11th to Sunday 13th September and it will be at The Old Swan Hotel in Harrogate.

 Technology for Work Training